-If it’s the more common ‘sometimes I hit it, sometimes I don’t scenario’ the best thing to do is to have an all out blitz of practicing on that – and that alone – type of target.
+Or if it’s a case of ‘sometimes I hit it, sometimes I don’t’ the best thing to do is to have an all-out blitz of practising on that – and that alone – type of target.

 I’m a great believer in instinctive or snap shooting and if asked to do so, I reckon even an average shooter can mount the gun (within a split-second), subconsciously assess the amount of lead required, pull the trigger and smash the clay.

 I’d also bet that none of them will be conscious of how much lead they gave the target, or why.
 All that they know is whatever they did produced the correct result.

 Instinct plays a huge part in shooting and it could be the defining factor between the good and the great.

 In fact, if you’re competent with all these styles, you probably won’t even know how you’re shooting – all that will be evident is that you’re breaking the clays while your fellow competitors are missing.
 Practise shooting in a different style as often as you can and, in time, I promise you will improve your clay shooting scores.

 Stance is all-important.
 If your feet are pointing in the wrong direction when you call for the bird your body will be completely out of kilter and you’ll inevitably find that you struggle to break the clay.

 You’ll simply run out of swing because you physically cannot turn any more!

 Ensure that the toe of your leading foot is pointing at the (intended) kill point.
 Get this wrong and you’ll always struggle.

 Always keep your weight on your front foot as you pull the trigger.
 Your balance and swing will be second-rate if you’re in a neutral, neither one thing nor the other, type stance.